-A complaint of discrimination must be made within one year of the most recent occurrence of alleged discrimination.
+A complaint of sexual harassment must be made within one year of the most recent occurrence of alleged sexual harassment.
 The Compliance Officer and the Administrative Director are authorized to waive this timeliness requirement in extenuating circumstances including but not limited to circumstances wherein the complainant was subject to duress, or otherwise coerced or threatened by the respondent from filing the complaint.
 Both the Compliance Officer and the Administrative Director must agree to the waiver.